kkbin505/Arduino-Transmitter-for-ELRS/README.md

 Setting 1:

-Hold AILERON left and ELEVATOR down when power up.
+Hold AILERON left and ELEVATOR down at power up.

 Setting 2:

-Hold AILERON right and ELEVATOR up when power up.
+Hold AILERON right and ELEVATOR up at power up.

 Center stick will keep your last setting.